Sign up to receive our Cotswolds lifestyle journal and latest market analysis to your inbox

 35.png#asset:5455

 The Croome estate is rich in history dating back to the 16th century, and it was also used in World War Two as a secret wartime airbase.
-Even though you can’t visit the country house and museum right now, its parkland has plenty of space to roam and wildlife to spot, from its serpentine river to the commanding views over the Malverns and elegant gardens.
+Its parkland has plenty of space to roam and wildlife to spot, from its serpentine river to the commanding views over the Malverns and elegant gardens.
 The parkland has dog-friendly routes if you need somewhere with lots of space to take your dog out for boundless exercise.

 All visits to Croome must be booked in advance on the National Trust website.